Kava-Labs/kvtool/contrib/issue-stake-liquify/readme.md

 ### Arbitrary Complexity!

-Mix and match to you heart's content:
+Mix and match to your heart's content:
 ```json
 {
   "validators": [